How To Set Up Your Macros For Cutting For The Summer

 You can also purchase it on my website as a PDF.

-If you’re just starting on your cutting journey and want a workout program that focuses on getting stronger without necessarily getting big and bulky, then you should check out Rusty Moores’ Programs.
+If you’re just starting on your cutting journey and want a workout program that focuses on getting stronger and getting leaner, then you might be interested in Greg’s new program, Movie Star.

 Click here to learn more and see if this program is right for you.